Web-browser, advanced e-mail, newsgroup and feed client, IRC chat, and HTML editing made simple—all your Internet needs in one application.

-The SeaMonkey project is proud to present SeaMonkey 2.53.1: The new release of the all-in-one Internet suite is available for download now!
-2.53.1 is our biggest release in a few years and incorporates many changes and fixes from the underlying platform code.
+The SeaMonkey project is proud to present SeaMonkey 2.53.2: The new release of the all-in-one Internet suite is available for download now!
+2.53.2 is an incremental update from the 2.53.x branch and incorporates a number of changes and fixes from the underlying platform code.
 Before installing it make a full backup of your profile and thoroughly read and follow the Release Notes.

 Automatic upgrades from previous versions

 are disabled for this release.
 If you need to upgrade from an earlier version,

 please download the full installer from the downloads section and install